NightwindDev/Tweak-Tutorial/readme.md

 ---

 ### Credits:
-- [@Luki120](https://github.com/Luki120) for helping out with some of the issues regarding Substrate
+- [@Luki120](https://github.com/Luki120) for helping out with some of the issues regarding Substrate.

 ---